TutorialsLast Updated Aug 26, 20248 min read

 Automating the security testing process

-To begin the process, navigate to the root of your project and create a new folder named .circleci.
+We’ve already created the configuration file on the example project, but to begin the process on your own app, navigate to the root of your project and create a new folder named .circleci.
 Next, create a new config.yml file within it.
 Open the newly created file and use the following content for it:

 version: 2.1